 Ahh, Paris.
 Her cuisine is legendary, and her streets are lined with the graceful architecture of centuries past.
 Her museums are filled to bursting with an unparalleled collection of priceless paintings, sculptures, and artifacts.
 The collective weight of history, art, and culture settles comfortably on your shoulders as you meander her winding streets in search of the perfect cafe or pâtisserie.
 Awe overcomes you as you catch your first glimpse of the Eiffel Tower, perhaps the most iconic manmade structure on Earth.
 Even on a short trip to Paris, it’s hard not to become enraptured by what is arguably the most romantic city in the world.(Note: some of the links in this article may be affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
 Thank you for supporting Full Life, Full Passport!
 You can find the full disclosure here.)

 M and I visited Paris for the first time in August of 2018, and I will admit that I wasn’t prepared for how much I would love the city.
-Don’t get me wrong, I knew I would enjoy the food and was looking forward to exploring the sights.
-I was excited to visit this iconic place that is so high on so many people’s bucket lists.
-Whether due to arrogance or naiveté, however, I wasn’t expecting the city to wow me.
+Don’t get me wrong, I was excited to visit.
+I knew I would enjoy the food and was looking forward to exploring the sights.
+But I wasn’t expecting the city to wow me.
 Maybe it was cynicism – I had heard that it could be an overrated destination – or perhaps the stereotype of French snobbery kept my emotions in check.
 Whatever the reason, I arrived expecting little more than an enjoyable pre-baby vacation.

 Within a few hours, though, all of my skepticism had evaporated.
 From the first jet-lagged bite of nutella and banana crêpe at the Marché Bastille street market that first morning, I began to fall in love.
 The historic streets enchanted me.
 The Eiffel Tower was bigger and more emotionally impactful than I had anticipated.
 Notre Dame awed me with her grandeur.
 The locals we met were warm, welcoming, and engaging.
 I ate more bread and crêpes than was remotely healthy and enjoyed every single bite.
 And, in the end, I lamented that we only had two and a half days to take in everything that the city has to offer.